gaak99/oxly/README.md

 ##### Developed/tested on MacOS and Linux so non-Unix-like systems may be trouble

 #### Design
-* oxit is not git -- no real commits, no branches, single user, etc. But as far as a poor-man's DVCS goes, oxit can be useful when git is not avail.
-Oxit just implements enough of a subset of git to support a basic clone-merge-add-push flow (and a few others to view the revisions and merged file).
+* oxly is not git -- no real commits, no branches, single user, etc. But as far as a poor-man's DVCS goes, oxly can be useful when git is not avail.
+Oxly just implements enough of a subset of git to support a basic clone-merge-add-push flow (and a few others to view the revisions and merged file).
 New files in wd/index not supported.

 * My use case is Emacs on a Unix laptop and Android Orgzly on mobile phone so far only only that config has much real world use.
-More clients should be viable as long as two at a time are merged/pushed in a careful manner (don't save any non-oxit changes to Dropbox while this is being done).
+More clients should be viable as long as two at a time are merged/pushed in a careful manner (don't save any non-oxly changes to Dropbox while this is being done).
 There's no locking done here so the user has to be careful and follow the procedure above.

 * Only handles a single file on Dropbox as remote repo (might be expanded to a dir tree in future).